Memory Murals vs ForeverMissed

 ForeverMissed pros

-- Established platform — running for many years with a clear track record on permanence.
+- Established platform — running for over a decade with a clear track record on permanence.

 - Multi-contributor by default — extended family and friends easily add their memories.